261

 For each accountability axis (e.g. opioid_crisis, winnipeg_lab_nml), a JSON dossier is built from primary sources only — Auditor General reports, parliamentary committee transcripts, federal court judgments, public-health quarterly reports, lobbying registry exports, Hansard.
 Each dossier lists the executive decision-makers whose authority touched the file, with date ranges and statutory references.

-Step 2 — Define the Grover oracle
+Step 2 — Define the marking criterion

 Step 4 — Cross-axis intersection

-Once each axis is amplified independently, the cross-axis pass identifies actors marked in multiple dossiers.
+Once each axis is ranked independently, the cross-axis pass identifies actors marked in multiple dossiers.
 Justin Trudeau is currently octuple-marked (8 of 8 covered axes; cross-axis score 24).
 Marco Mendicino, Dominic LeBlanc are triple-marked.
 Bill Blair, Harjit Sajjan, David Lametti, Jody Wilson-Raybould, David Vigneault are dual-marked.
 The intersection finding is the structural claim — that capture is concentrated, not distributed.

 Where to read it